blairbilodeau/NSERC-USRA-2017/README.md

 Files relating to the work I did during my 2017 NSERC USRA.
-This work has been submitted to INFOR for publication.
+This work has been submitted to INFOR for publication, and once possible I will upload the manuscript.
+There are many other code files and datasets pertaining to this work, but at the moment I have not formatted them sufficiently to be publically posted.